Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # Node's Event Loop is truly single threaded i.e, when we start up a program with Node a single instance of the Event Loop is created and placed into one thread.

 # Some of the functions that are included inside of the standard library of Node are not actually single threaded that means some of the functions that are included inside of Node that we used to run, run outside of Event Loop and outside of single thread so simply declaring that Node is single threaded is not absolutely true.

+## 009   Testing for Single Threads (51:04)

+# Node Event Loop ----> Single threaded

+# Some of Node Framework / Std Lib -----> Not single threaded

+# If Node were single threaded then twice execution of `pbkdf2()` method would have taken 2 seconds of total time.
+But it's not correct.

+# When we started execution of code where `pbkdf2` method has been called twice, started execution from 0 second and then it took exactly 1 second for both those function calls to get to the callback so this is indicating that something is happening to indicate that we are breaking out of a single thread setup with Node because if we only had one single thread we would have seen the first function call complete then the second one start up.

+## 010   The Libuv Thread Pool (57:54)

+# For some standard library function calls (like pbkdf2 method) the Node's C++ side and Libuv decide to do expensive calculations outside of the Event Loop entirely instead they make use of something called `thread pool`.

+# Thread Pool is a series of four threads that can be used for running computationally intensive tasks such as pbkdf2 function, by default libuv creates four threads in this thread pool which means that in addition to the thread used for the Event Loop  there are four other threads that can be used to offload expensive calculations that need to occur inside our application.
+Many of the functions included in Node standard library will automatically use thread pool.
+So by using the thread pool we don't have to wait for that 1 second and we can do other things inside of the Event Loop while that calculation is going on.